 - Save the changes you made to keep your router safe.

 How to Reset to the Default Login Password

-If you feel like you want to revert your CenturyLink router to its factory settings, then you need to do the 30-30-30 reset:
+If you feel like you want to revert your CenturyLink router to its factory default settings, then you need to do the 30-30-30 reset:

 - Make sure your CenturyLink router is turned on, then press and hold the reset button for 30 seconds.